zodyking/ha-news-intergration/README.md

 4. Go to **Settings** → **Devices & Services** → **Add Integration**

-5. Search for "AI News Anchor" and add it
+5. Search for "Home Assistant News" and add it

 6. Configure the integration via **Panel UI** or **Options**:
    - **Local Geographic Area**: Your location for local news (e.g., "New York, NY")